Select Dynamic field

 Last days and cult of the saint

-For Catholics, Saint Patrick is the patron saint of Ireland, engineers and snake handlers.
+Today, in the Catholic tradition, Saint Patrick is recognised as the patron saint of Ireland, and he is also considered the patron saint of engineers and snake handlers.

 Saint Patrick in Nuremberg Chronicles 1493